 Promises receivable consist of unconditional promises-to-give recognized as support at net realizable value in the period the promises are received.
 The Organization reviews promises receivable periodically and writes off balances when deemed uncollectible.
-The Organization's management feels that an allowance is not necessary as of December 31, 2022 and 2021.
+The Organization's management feels that an allowance for credit losses is not necessary as of December 31, 2023 and 2022.